john9francis/radiation-modeling/timeSpent.md

 **Research**
 - [ ] Nail down how a linac characterizes a beam and measures dose
-- [ ] make a video tutorial to make sure i understand it good
+- [ ] make a presentation to make sure i understand it good
+- [ ] make a google sheet to make sure I'm on track on my goals

 **Shadowing:**
 - [ ] come up with questions to ask mr. fentner